platanus/activeadmin_addons/docs/select2_tags.md

 f.input :hobbies, as: :tags
 ```

-You can load previous created tags using `collection` option like this:
+You can load previous created tags using `collection` option passing an array of strings like this:

 ```ruby
 f.input :hobbies, as: :tags, collection: ['Playing guitar', 'Watching Game of Thrones']